nunofachada/micompm/README.md

 procedure.
 * It is unable to directly apply and compare multiple MANOVA tests to each output/comparison combination for multiple user-specified variances to explain.
+* The generated LaTeX tables are not directly configurable using function arguments.

 ### License